primaza/primazactl/README.md

         - Run `make config` from the repository
         - The config will be created: `out/config/application_agent_config_latest.yaml`
 - `--tenant TENANT`
     - tenant to use.
     - Default is `primaza-system`.
+- `--tenant-internal-url TENANT_INTERNAL_URL`
+    - The URL the Application Agent will use to contact the cluster on which Primaza's Control Plane is running
 - `--version VERSION`
     - Specify the version of manifests to use.
         - see: [releases](https://github.com/primaza/primazactl/releases) for available versions.